-My primary background and research training is in occupational biomechanics and biomedical engineering (with concentrations in biomechanics and neurophysiology).
+My primary background and research training are in occupational biomechanics and biomedical engineering (with concentrations in biomechanics and neurophysiology).
 The choice of which research area to specialize in was a difficult one for me, because I am interested in so many different subjects!
-I love searching for the common threads between disciplines, and seeing how elements from one domain influence or mesh with those of another.
 The research process is fascinating to me, regardless of the specific questions under investigation.
 As a result, most of my projects have integrated theory from multiple disciplines within kinesiology, and often from biology and engineering.

 My current research has me combining my roots in occupational biomechanics and neurophysiology with my love of music (especially rock music) to study drummers.
 The drum set is arguably the most physically intense instrument to play, which leads to lots of interesting questions about drummers' athleticism, performance, and injuries.
-My current projects examine drumming performance from the following perspectives:
+My current projects examine the biomechanics and ergonomics of drumming performance from the following perspectives:

-- Documenting drummers’ energy expenditure during live performances
+- Documenting drummers’ energy expenditure and heart rate during live performances.

-- Documenting the prevalence and patterns of playing-related musculoskeletal pain & problems (PRMPs) in drummers
+- Documenting the prevalence and patterns of playing-related musculoskeletal disorders (PRMDs) in drummers.

-- Determining the playing-related and lifestyle characteristics that put drummers at risk for, or protect them from, PRMPs
+- Determining the playing-related and lifestyle characteristics that put drummers at risk for, or protect them from, PRMDs.

-My overall goal is to do for drummers what sport science is doing for athletes: I want to help them play better, faster, and stronger while avoiding injuries.
-This work has been featured nationally on CBC Radio, and internationally on Drum Talk TV, David Aldridge’s Drumming Blog, and the University of Windsor YouTube Channel.
+My overall goal is to do for drummers what sport science is doing for athletes: I want to help them achieve their peak performance while reducing their risk of injuries.
+This work has been featured on CBC Radio, Drum Talk TV, and the Drumeo Beat.

 Students interested in getting involved in these projects can email me for information about volunteer/internship opportunities and graduate supervision (email@example.com).